 Negative assurance does not mean discrepancies are not present or that the audited company violated accounting regulations or committed fraud.
 It only reflects that the accountant is not aware of any such issues after conducting their review.

-- Negative assurance often occurs when an auditor reviews another auditor’s work completed for a company or reviews financial statements that will be used as part of an upcoming securities issuance.
+Negative assurance is used when an auditor reviews another auditor’s work completed for a company or reviews financial statements that will be used as part of an upcoming securities issuance.

 When Does Negative Assurance Occur?